davidrhoden/davidrhoden-basic-netlify/timeline/buddy-and-the-water-bottle-nov-2-2020.md

 ![Buddy being his most enormous on the bed](/static/img/buddy/buddy-on-bed-around-nov-2-2020.jpg "Buddy being his most enormous on the bed")

 I love this guy but he's a handful.
-Not only did he (sneak his way into my life)[/timeline/a-mystery-is-solved/], he's apparently starving every minute of the day and night, and he does one thing I really don't like: he bites.
+Not only did he [sneak his way into my life](/timeline/a-mystery-is-solved/), he's apparently starving every minute of the day and night, and he does one thing I really don't like: he bites.
 Sometimes in the night I wake up because he's gnawing on my achilles through the covers.
 Not every night, but it needs to stop.

 Usually my discipline is swiftly administered kicks off the bed.
 Gina suggested I need something that's more clearly a punishment.
 She said I should get a squirt bottle and and let him have it between the eyes whenever he bites.
 I thought this was a good idea and I got one.
 The problem is I never could grab it before I had already yelled and kicked Buddy off the bed.